 Since trying my first shampoo bar a few years ago (read all about how to use shampoo and conditioner bars), I’ve really fallen in love with their ease and my hair likes them.
 I tried it out, waiting to see if my stylist would comment about any buildup or something, and he made no comments whatsoever.

 And as for a clean conditioner.
 I’ve used a few conditioner bars and find them to be fine (you’ll want to read how to use conditioner bars so you don’t use them incorrectly and have problems).
-At the moment, however, I’m planning to find a clean conditioner in the traditional form rather than another bar.

 Clean Hair Masks & Detox